 The Problem Solving Team deals with student behaviors which constitute violations of this Code.
 The Problem Solving Team meets weekly to review Residence Hall Incidents Reports filed by Resident Assistants and Building Managers, as well as Police Reports, which deal with both on—and off—campus students.

 The Problem Solving Team works together to suggest intervention strategies which are considered to be most appropriate and effective for eliminating specific negative student behaviors.
-The Problem Solving Team is chaired by the Assistant to the Vice President for Student Affairs and includes representatives from Public Safety and Police Services, University Housing and New Student Programs, Center for Student Empowerment, Counseling Services, International Studies and Programs, and the Wildcat Wellness Center.
+The Problem Solving Team is chaired by the Assistant to the Vice President for Student Affairs and includes representatives from Public Safety and Police Services, University Housing and New Student Programs, Counseling Services, International Studies and Programs, and the Wildcat Wellness Center.

 Incidents that come to the attention of the Problem Solving Team may be addressed in one of the following ways: